 From a consumer standpoint, they haven’t had a chance to experience the product before buying it, so product returns are justified as well.
 Sizes may not fit, products may be too big or too small for their usage or they may just not meet the customer’s expectations.

 Online marketplaces like Amazon have resolved several such issues and have even modified the online returns policy.
-Although some of these policies are harsh on the sellers, there is an upside too- returned products can tell you a lot about your business.
+Although some of these policies are harsh, there is an upside too- returned products can tell you a lot about your business.

 In fact, if there’s one lesson to learn from a return, it is about managing inventory more efficiently.
 Right from the time, the product arrives at your warehouse, and until it reaches your consumer, it is your responsibility.
 We recommend that you take a look at this guide on inventory management before getting started on understanding returns.